anagraw/Google-Girl-Hackathon-Final-Round/README.md

 ## Future ideas to enhance the project and delve deeper:
 &emsp;1.
 Solve for circuits with greater number of inputs and automate the process for n number of input gates. <br />
 &emsp;2.
 Research on faster approaches with time complexity less than O(N) where N is the number of input gates.
-Faster approaches will help solve more complex circuits easily. <br />
+Faster approaches will help
+&emsp;solve more complex circuits easily. <br />
 &emsp;&emsp; Currently using the PODEM algorithm significantly reduces the time complexity from O(2^N) to O(N), <br />
 &emsp;&emsp; which enables us to increase the number of inputs from 20 to 5.10^5<br />
 &emsp;&emsp; (Table for reference)<br />